nanocosmos/documentation-net/docs/cloud/analytics-api-error-codes.md

 sidebar_label: Error Code Definitions
 ---

 In this table we provide an overview about all possible error codes that you could encounter using the nanoStream Analytics API.
+For general status code details please refer to the [General Details](/docs/analytics/api-docs#general-details) section.

 ## Request Configuration Errors